Bilingual Education (BILG)

 BILG 3332.
 Foundations of Bilingual Education.

 This course introduces the sociocultural, linguistic, cognitive, and policy foundations of bilingual education and ESL education.
 The course is taught in Spanish and English and is designed for students to gain practice in academic reading and writing in Spanish.
-Prerequisite: Admittance to the Educator Preparation Program and 2.75 Overall GPA: Education Core and SPAN 3308 and [SPAN 3371 or SPAN 3309] all with grades of "C" or better.
-Corequisite: Bilingual Block I.
+As this is part of a multi-course, field-based experience, students must apply in advance for placement and meet program-specific prerequisite and corequisite coursework requirements.
+Prerequisite: Admittance to the Educator Preparation Program and 2.75 Overall GPA and Departmental Approval.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.